Dean Hall Plantation - Moncks Corner Berkeley County South Carolina SC

 Alexander Nesbitt was given 3,100 acres on the east side of the Cooper River.
 At this time he was living in England.

-• 1725 – Alexander Nisbett came to the Carolinas and began to build a house on his property.
-He named the plantation Dean Hall after his homeland Dean, Scotland (National Register, p.
+• 1725 – Alexander Nesbitt came to the Carolinas and began to build a house on his property.
+He named the plantation Dean Hall after his homeland Dean, Scotland (1, p.
 3).

 • 1732 – Alexander Nesbitt married Mary Rutherford.
 They had three children: Henry, John, and Alexander.